jzstraley/docsref/docs/im-guide/cards/cardiac-pharm/antiarrhythmics.md

 ---

 ## General

 - Classified via the Vaughan Williams system
   - All are pro-arrhythmic
 - Ischemic or dysfunctional heart tissue is depolarized
-- All used to control arrythmias by decreasing conduction:
+- All used to control arrhythmias by decreasing conduction:
   - Class I and III work on Arial/Ventricular myocytes
   - Class II and IV work on the AV node
 - Alcohol
-  - Promostes SNS stimulation, shortens atrial effective refractory period, increased interatrial electromechanical delays, acts via vagal pathways
+  - Promotes SNS stimulation, shortens atrial effective refractory period, increased interatrial electromechanical delays, acts via vagal pathways

 ## Class I (Na+ Channel Blockers)

 - General
   - Inhibit phase 0 of the AP (initial depolarization)
   - Prolonged QRS at faster HR (use dependence)